raycad/android-valgrind/README.md

 	$ ./bootstrap_valgrind.sh

-	NOTE:
+	NOTES:

 	- You need to change the "PACKAGE" to your package name in both 2 script files: bootstrap_valgrind.sh and start_valgrind.sh

 	- Change the output file path name from the script start_valgrind.sh

 	- Change to use Callgrind or Memcheck tools from the script start_valgrind.sh

+	- Change a tool from the script start_valgrind.sh

+		# Memcheck tool: a memory error detector

+		# Massif tool: a heap profiler

+		# Callgrind tool: a cache and branch-prediction profiler

+		# Helgrind tool: a thread error detector

+		# DHAT: a dynamic heap analysis tool

 	The log files of the example will be created at /sdcard/enzo_lync_profiles on the Android device.

 5. See outputs

+	- Install massif-visualizer to view massif logs on Ubuntu

+		$ sudo add-apt-repository ppa:kubuntu-ppa/backports

+		$ sudo apt-get update

+		$ sudo apt-get install massif-visualizer

+		$ massif-visualizer

-	Install KCachegrind on Ubuntu to view the file outputs
+	- Install KCachegrind to view Cachegrind logs on Ubuntu

 		$ sudo apt-get install kcachegrind

 		$ kcachegrind

-	Then select the outputs to view the information.
+	If you have problems in viewing logs using those valgrind viewers you can open the log files using any text editor to trace the information.

 6. Make sure Valgrind is running on the device

 	$ adb shell "top | grep valgrind"